Virtual Oral Presenter Information

 - Agree that if the abstract is accepted, IADR/AADR has permission to publish the abstract in printed and/or electronic formats.

 - Agree to pre-register for the meeting and pay the appropriate registration fee by the presenter pre-registration deadline of May 17, 2021.
 Note: IADR membership and meeting registration are separate fees and transactions.
 Failure to pre-register by May 17, 2021 will result in the following:

 - You will not be allowed to present and your abstract will be withdrawn from the online Scientific Program and program materials.

 - The abstract will not be citable as being part of an online Special Issue of the Journal of Dental Research.

 NEW!
 IADR ABSTRACT GALLERY

 As part of the Virtual Experience, meeting delegates will be able to browse the IADR Abstract Gallery for the duration of the platform being live.
 This gallery is a repository of all abstract presentations that are part of the meeting, inclusive of both oral and poster presentations.
 This extended visibility for abstract presenters is a key advantage of this new meeting format, extending the time presenters can interact and share research with other meeting attendees from around the world.

 In order for presenters and other meeting attendees to have an engaging experience, oral and poster presenters are required to pre-upload their presentations prior to the meeting.
 For presentation instructions based on assigned presentation mode use the appropriate link for oral presentations or poster presentations.
-Additional details about presentation upload will be provided to the registered presenter after the May 17, 2021 presenter pre-registration deadline.
+Additional details about file upload were sent to the registered

 FREQUENTLY ASKED QUESTIONS